lazizrakhmat/DS-Pandas/README.md

-# Data Science Pandas Library
-Data Science Mohirdev

-# Pandas
+# Pandas Learning Project

-Welcome to the Pandas repository!
-This project focuses on [provide a brief description of your project].
+Welcome to the Pandas Learning Project repository!
+This educational project is designed to teach learners how to effectively use Pandas for working with real-world data.

 ## Table of Contents
 - [Introduction](#introduction)